Chapter 4, § 420: Types of Defender Organizations

 (b) The federal public defender should be given an opportunity to respond to adverse comments, including adverse comments that would not influence the decision to reappoint, so that the defender may benefit from constructive criticism.
 The committee will not disclose the identity of any person who requests confidentiality, but will provide the defender with a general description of the source and nature of the comments.

 (c) The committee's report and assessment, including any recommendations from the district court to be served, should be considered by the court of appeals in determining whether to appoint or reappoint a particular individual as the federal public defender.

 (a) A community defender organization must be a nonprofit defense counsel service.
 The organization's stated purposes must include implementation of the aims and purposes of the CJA.
 Its bylaws must demonstrate that it is an organization with a professional and fiscal responsibility capable of providing adequate representation under the CJA.
-The bylaws must be set forth in the plan for the district authorizing a community defender organization.
+The bylaws must be provided in the plan for the district authorizing a community defender organization.
 It may operate either on the fee system or through grants to be approved by the Judicial Conference.

 (b) If a community defender organization that has been approved under the plan for the district court applies for any grant, it must do so on a form prepared by the Director of the AO for the use of the Judicial Conference in considering applications for such grants.
-The receipt and use of grant funds are subject to the conditions set forth in Appx 4A (Community Defender Organization: Grant and Conditions).
+The receipt and use of grant funds are subject to the conditions in Appx 4A (Community Defender Organization: Grant and Conditions).
 Community defender organizations must agree to and accept these conditions before grant payments are issued.